Samantha Cristoforetti: Early life

 Cristoforetti was born in Milan in 1977.
 She spent her childhood in Malè, in Val di Sole, Trentino, Italy.
+She was a fan of Star Trek: The Original Series during her childhood, and Star Trek: Deep Space Nine and Star Trek: Voyager as a teenager, which influenced her interest in space exploration.
+Actress Nana Visitor interviewed her and she said "I'm not sure that I would be on this path had it not been for Star Trek."
 When she was 18, she took an AFS exchange program to the US and attended Space Camp.

 Career

 She studied in Bolzano and Trento and graduated from the Technical University of Munich with a degree in Mechanical Engineering.
 She studied at the École nationale supérieure de l'aéronautique et de l'espace in Toulouse, France, and at the Mendeleev Russian University of Chemistry and Technology in Moscow.
-She graduated in Aeronautics Sciences (University 'Federico II', Naples) at the Accademia Aeronautica in Pozzuoli, becoming one of the first women to be a lieutenant and fighter pilot in the Italian Air Force.
+She graduated in Aeronautics Sciences at the Accademia Aeronautica in Pozzuoli (part of the University of Naples), becoming one of the first women to be a lieutenant and fighter pilot in the Italian Air Force.
 She is the second Space Camp alumnus in orbit.

 As part of her training, she completed the Euro-NATO Joint Jet Pilot training.
 She has logged over 500 hours and has flown six types of military aircraft: SF-260, T-37, T-38, MB-339A, MB-339CD and AM-X.